kowainik/org/style-guide.md

 ### let expressions

-Write `let`-bindings on the new line:
+Write every `let`-binding on a new line:

 ```haskell
 isLimitedBy :: Integer -> Natural -> Bool